mthli/Dribbble4J/README.md

  - [Okio](https://github.com/square/okio "Okio")

-And thanks [Dribbble](https://github.com/dribbble "Dribbble") for a player account so that I have the permission to complete some `upload` method :)
+And thanks [Dribbble](https://github.com/dribbble "Dribbble") for a player account so that I have the permission to complete `upload` methods :)

 ## License: